PhilippRamjoue/MS_Azure_ML_Operationalizing_Machine_Learning/README.md

 __3. Deploy the best model__

 AutoML will find and provide the best fitting model.
-This model can than be deployed and receive data as an endpoint.
+This model can then be deployed and receive data as an endpoint.

 __4. Enable logging__

-In case of an error or problems with the endpoint the developer has to react fast.
+In case of an error or problems with the endpoint, the developer has to react fast.
 A key tool to find a solution is to analyze logs.
 To provide this tool, the logging has to be enabled for the endpoint.

 __5. Consume model endpoints__